 Turnitin is an electronic resource that assists in the detection and deterrence of plagiarism.
-Instructors using this tool can create a Turnitin Assignment in their Portal course to which students submit their assignments electronically.
-Each submitted paper is checked for textual similarity using millions of resources stored in the Turnitin.com database.
-Once analyzed, originality reports are generated within 5-10 minutes for instructors, highlighting questionable areas.
-Instructors can access and view the Originality Report in their Portal course.
+Instructors using this tool can create a Turnitin Assignment in their Quercus course to which students submit their assignments electronically.
+Each submitted paper is checked for textual similarity using millions of resources stored in the Turnitin database.
+Once analyzed, Similarity Reports (formerly referred to as Originality Reports) are generated within 5-10 minutes for instructors, highlighting questionable areas.
+Instructors can access and view the Similarity Report in their Quercus course.
 Using this information as well as any other relevant information, it is then up to the individual instructor to determine if these passages represent plagiarism.

 Sometimes in University communications there is reference to “Turnitin” and sometimes to “Turnitin.com”.
 From an operational perspective these should be treated as synonymous.